Senneseph/synthmem/README.md

 # SynthMem

-SynthMem is a project designed to simulate and manage synthetic memory processes.
-It provides tools and functionalities to create, manipulate, and analyze synthetic memory data.
+SynthMem is a web application designed for musicians to save and manage synthesizer settings and configurations.
+It provides an intuitive interface for creating custom control layouts, storing presets, and organizing your synthesizer patches.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Node.js and npm.
+- You have installed Node.js and npm
-- You have a basic understanding of Angular.
+- You have a basic understanding of React
+- You have Docker installed (for local development with PostgreSQL)

 ## Installation